 A Closer Look at Inspīr Through the Eyes of a Resident

 Mick Stern—an artist, English Professor, advocate for journalists, and lifelong New Yorker—is a resident at Inspīr.
-He is part of Terra, our customized care program that offers intensive therapies for residents who suffer from memory, motor, and other challenges.
+He is part of Terra, our customized care program that offers therapies for residents who suffer from memory, motor, and other challenges.
 The program offers full-service care with benefits, including high levels of physical assistance, skilled nursing services, higher staffing ratios, medication management, and on-site medical services.

 We recently sat down with Mick and Naomi Rosenblau, his wife of 38 years, who is a potter and a designer.